Matthew-SA/zelda-js/README.md

 ## Introduction

-Zelda-js is a raw javascript recreation of the classic NES title The Legend of Zelda.
-This project includes the original's overworld, collision logic, minimap, and health system.
-Underground areas are not currently accessable.
+Zelda-js is a raw javascript concept based on the classic NES title The Legend of Zelda.
+This project includes the original's overworld, movement logic, basic enemies, minimap, and health system.
+Cave and underground areas are not currently accessable.

 ## Technologies